kabiiQ/BeatmapExporter/README.md

 If you are on a Windows system and your osu! database is in the default location (%appdata%\osu), you should be able to simply run the application.
 If you changed the database location when install osu!lazer, the program will be unable to locate it and will prompt you to enter it.

-If you are not on Windows, I included default directories for OSX and Linux and it should automatically work, but it is untested on these platforms.
+If you are not on Windows, I included default directories for macOS and Linux and it should automatically work, but it is untested on these platforms.

 You can alternatively launch the program with the database folder as the launch argument if you already know it will be in an unusual location.
 The database folder needed contains a "files" folder.
 This folder can also be opened from in-game if you moved it and are unsure where it is located.
 If you did not move it, it should just automatically work.